Start 2023 with a Month of Memories

 Tomorrow is New Year’s Day, a perfect day to start recording 30 days of stories of day-to-day life, the big and small things that happen every day.

-Each day this month, I will issues a prompt for a story idea.
-All will be open-ended to give you the flexibility to apply to your unique situation.
+Each Sunday this month, I will post a week of story prompts.
+If you want daily email reminders, be sure to join the challenge mailing list.
+The story ideas are loosely group by theme.
+All prompts are intended to choose options and they give you the flexibility to apply to your unique situation.
 Some of the prompts relate to what you are doing at this moment while others will encourage you to look to the past – or to the future.

 Some General Guidelines

 Make your project sustainable by giving yourself some guidelines or rules for how you will do your daily stories.
 I recommend setting some constraints both as a challenge and to help you continue with the project and meet your goals.
 Here are some things to consider:

 Identify a regular time of day for your daily writing.